arunkrishnan-dt/dynatrace_snmp_2.0/3_Sign_extension.md

 ## Generate certficates and sign extension

-Change terminal directory to your directory that has the extension folder and run `dt extension gencerts`.
-Leave all entries blank by hitting 'Enter' key.
+Change terminal path to your directory that has the 'extension' folder.
+Then run `dt extension gencerts` - Leave all entries blank by hitting 'Enter' key.

 This generates the CA and Developer Certificates and Keys required to sign the extension.